Al-'Asifah: Role of women

 Only after the pan-Arab defeat in the Six-Day War did leading al-Asifah authorities, including its leader Yasser Arafat, begin to seriously consider the inclusion of women in its militias.
-Al-Asifah began tacitly recruiting women fighters who participated in armed activities from 1967-68.
+Al-Asifah began tacitly recruiting women fighters who participated in armed activities from 1967 to 1968.
 It was not until 1981 that al-Asifah initiated an overt general mobilization campaign in which hundreds of young female students were being trained in military tactics by al-Asifah.
 However, very few women who participated in the campaign were actually called upon to serve in actions against Israel.
 Once the women who participated in these training camps were finished with their training they were generally sent back home and not matriculated into the ranks of al-Asifah.

 Dalal Mughrabi is one of al-Asifah's most famous female militants.
 She participated in the 1978 Coastal Road attack in which a group of al-Asifah fighters hijacked a bus, leading to a shoot-out with Israeli authorities.
 Mughrabi died during the course of the attack, and has since been hailed as an important Palestinian martyr and national hero.